GCOM7140/group-project/README.md

 #### Style \& Grammar (20%)
 - The expectations Prof. Patterson set in Communication are all exceeded.<sup>2</sup>
-- Tables and figures are all formatted properly and [effective][Grolemund and Wickham 2017, 28.1].
+- Tables and figures are all formatted properly and [effectively][Grolemund and Wickham 2017, 28.1].
 - Every sentence is grammatically correct, and all sentences flow together naturally.
 - The report is free of spelling errors.
 - Every reference is cited correctly.